 Make a paper pumpkin basket with this printable template, perfect for Halloween or Fall crafting fun with the kids!

-This easy Halloween craft idea was first published in 2013 and has been updated and republished for today’s audience.
+This Halloween craft idea was first published in 2013 and has been updated and republished for today’s audience. *Note, this is no longer a free resource.

 The finished pumpkin basket could be filled with small sweets and given as a gift, or used as a festive Halloween decoration idea.